 Introduction to The Legalities of Web Scraping

 This is one of the hottest questions in the field of Data Analytics and Big data — Is web scraping legal?
-Before diving deeper into this, let us understand the basics; what is web scraping and web crawling.
+Before diving deeper into this, let us understand the basics; what is web scraping and web crawling?

 To put it simply, manually copying data from the websites is a tedious, time-consuming, and inefficient process.
-Which is why we automate the process using an intelligent script that can help us extract data from required web pages of the chosen websites, methodically and periodically.
-Web scraping is the process of extracting the information pile from a website or a set of websites and save it into local servers.
+This is why we automate the process using an intelligent script that can help us extract data from required web pages of the chosen websites, methodically and periodically.
+Web scraping is the process of extracting the information pile from a website or a set of websites and saving it into local servers.
 This data is saved in a database table or a local file system according to the structure of the data extracted.
 More details here on automated scrapers and custom scraping

 Web Crawling is the process of indexing information or data from the page, using bots or crawlers.
 Search engines like Google, Bing, etc usually use these bots or crawlers to index all the websites and organize them into categories.